mingfang/terraform-provider-k8s/site/k8s_apiextensions_k8s_io_v1_custom_resource_definition/README.md

-# resource "k8s_apiextensions_k8s_io_v1beta1_custom_resource_definition"
+# resource "k8s_apiextensions_k8s_io_v1_custom_resource_definition"

 CustomResourceDefinition represents a resource that should be exposed on the API server.
 Its name MUST be in the format <.spec.name>.<.spec.group>.
-Deprecated in v1.16, planned for removal in v1.19.
-Use apiextensions.k8s.io/v1 CustomResourceDefinition instead.

 <details>